Convergence rates analysis of a multiobjective proximal gradient method: Introduction

-In recent years, there are many studies about convergence rates of gradient methods for scalar optimization written as , where $f_1 \colon \R^n \to \R$ is continuously differentiable.
-By using gradient methods, it is known that $\left\{ \norm*{ \nabla f_1(x^k) } \right\}$ converges to zero with rate~$O(\sqrt{1/k})$ for non-convex cases~\cite{Nesterov2004}, $\{ f_1(x^k) - f_1^\ast \}$ converges to zero with rate~$O(1 / k)$ for convex problems, where~$f_1^\ast$ is the optimal objective value of~\eqref{eq: SOP}~\cite{Beck2009}, and $\{ x^k \}$ converges linearly to the optimal solution of~\eqref{eq: SOP} for strongly convex cases~\cite{Nesterov2004}.
-It is also shown that $\{ f_1(x^k) - f_1^\ast \}$ also converges linearly to zero for problems that satisfy the so-called Polyak-{\L}ojasiewicz (PL) inequality~\cite{Karimi2016,Polyak1963}.
-Moreover, similar results are shown with proximal gradient methods, which is a generalization of gradient methods, for scalar optimization written as

-where $f_1 \colon \R^n \to \R$ is continuously differentiable, $\nabla f_1$ is Lipschitz continuous with constant~$L_1 > 0$, and $g_1 \colon \R^n \to \R$ is convex~\cite{Beck2017,Karimi2016}.
-However, there are few studies about convergence rates for multiobjective gradient methods.
-In~\cite{Fliege2019}, the authors analyzed the complexity of multiobjective steepest descent methods, by showing that for convex cases $\{ \sum_i \lambda_i^k (F_i(x^k) - F_i(x^\ast)) \}$ converges to zero with rate~$O(1/k)$ for some constant~$\lambda_i^k$.
+In recent years, there have been many studies about convergence rates of gradient methods for scalar optimization problems given by~\cref{eq: MOP} with~$m = 1$ and~$g_1 = 0$.
+By using gradient methods, it is known that under mild assumptions $\left\{ \norm*{ \nabla f_1(x^k) } \right\}$ converges to zero with rate~$O(\sqrt{1/k})$ for non-convex cases~\cite{Beck2017,Nesterov2004}, $\{ f_1(x^k) - f_1^\ast \}$ converges to zero with rate~$O(1 / k)$ for convex problems, where~$f_1^\ast$ is the optimal objective value~\cite{Beck2017,Beck2009}, and $\{ x^k \}$ converges linearly to the optimal solution for problems with strongly convex objective functions~\cite{Beck2017,Nesterov2004}.
+It is also shown that $\{ f_1(x^k) - f_1^\ast \}$ converges linearly to zero for problems that satisfy the so-called Polyak-{\L}ojasiewicz (PL) inequality~\cite{Karimi2016,Polyak1963}.
+Moreover, similar results are shown for the proximal gradient method, which generalizes the gradient method, for a scalar optimization problem given by~\cref{eq: MOP} with~$m = 1$~\cite{Beck2017,Fukushima1981,Karimi2016}.
+On the other hand, there are few studies about convergence rates for multiobjective gradient methods.
+In~\cite{Fliege2019}, the authors analyzed the complexity of multiobjective steepest descent methods by showing that for convex cases $\{ \sum_i \lambda_i^k (F_i(x^k) - F_i(x^\ast)) \}$ converges to zero with rate~$O(1/k)$ for some constant~$\lambda_i^k$.
 However, the constant $\lambda_i^k$ depends on the algorithm, so we cannot compare the convergence rate with other methods.
-On the other hand, there are no studies about the complexity of multiobjective proximal gradient methods as far as we know.
+Reference~\cite{Bello-Cruz2020} estimated the number of iterations of the proximal gradient method for convex multiobjective optimization, but the issue related to the algorithm-dependent measure still remains.
+Furthermore, they only analyze problems with convex objective functions and do not with non-convex or strongly convex objective functions.

-In this paper, we analyze convergence rates of multiobjective proximal gradient methods by using merit functions~\cite{Tanabe2020b} as a way to measure the complexity, which permits the comparison with other methods.
+In this paper, we analyze convergence rates of the multiobjective proximal gradient method by using merit functions~\cite{Tanabe2022a} to measure the complexity, which permits the comparison with other methods.
 We also show a linear convergence rate for particular problems.
-Note that we can apply these results to multiobjective steepest descent methods, too, since multiobjective proximal gradient methods are a generalization of them.
+Note that we can apply these results to the multiobjective steepest descent method, too, since the multiobjective proximal gradient method is a generalization of them.